-We have been an investor in various alternative energy entities beginning with synthetic fuel partnerships in 1998, ethanol production facilities beginning in 2006 and a refined coal production facility in 2017.
+We have been an investor in ethanol production facilities beginning in 2006 and a refined coal production facility in 2017.
 We currently have equity investments in three ethanol production entities, two of which are majority ownership interests, and a majority ownership in one refined coal production entity.
 We may make additional alternative energy investments in the future.

-Our ethanol operations are highly dependent on commodity prices, especially prices for com, ethanol, distillers grains, non-food grade com oil and natural gas.
+Our ethanol operations are highly dependent on commodity prices, especially prices for com, ethanol, distillers grains, non-food grade corn oil and natural gas.
 As a result of price volatility for these commodities, our operating results can fluctuate substantially.
-The price and availability of com is subject to significant fluctuations depending upon a number of factors that affect commodity prices in general, including crop conditions, weather, federal policy and foreign trade.
-Because the market price of ethanol is not always directly related to com prices, at times ethanol prices may not follow movements in com prices and, in an environment of higher com prices or lower ethanol prices, reduce the overall margin structure at the plants.
+The price and availability of corn is subject to significant fluctuations depending upon a number of factors that affect commodity prices in general, including crop conditions, weather, federal policy and foreign trade.
+Because the market price of ethanol is not always directly related to corn prices, at times ethanol prices may not follow movements in corn prices and, in an environment of higher corn prices or lower ethanol prices, reduce the overall margin structure at the plants.
 As a result, at times, we may operate our plants at negative or minimally positive operating margins.

 We expect our ethanol plants to produce approximately 2.8 gallons of denatured ethanol for each bushel of grain processed in the production cycle.
 We refer to the actual gallons of denatured ethanol produced per bushel of grain processed as the realized yield.
 We refer to the difference between the price per gallon of ethanol and the price per bushel of grain (divided by the realized yield) as the "crush spread."
 Should the crush spread decline, it is possible that our ethanol plants will generate operating results that do not provide adequate cash flows for sustained periods of time.
 In such cases, production at the ethanol plants may be reduced or stopped altogether in order to minimize variable costs at individual plants.
-We also expect our ethanol plants to produce approximately 15.0 pounds of dried distillers grains and 0.8 pounds of non-food grade corn oil for each bushel of grain processed.

-We attempt to manage the risk related to the volatility of commodity prices by utilizing forward grain purchase, forward ethanol, distillers grains and non-food grade com oil sale contracts and commodity futures agreements as management deems appropriate.
+We attempt to manage the risk related to the volatility of commodity prices by utilizing forward grain purchase, forward ethanol, distillers grains and non-food grade corn oil sale contracts and commodity futures agreements as management deems appropriate.
 We attempt to match quantities of these sales contracts with an appropriate quantity of grain purchase contracts over a given period of time when we can obtain an adequate gross margin resulting from the crush spread inherent in the contracts we have executed.
 However, the market for future ethanol sales contracts generally lags the spot market with respect to ethanol price.
 Consequently, we generally execute fixed price contracts for no more than four months into the future at any given time and we may lock in our corn or ethanol price without having a corresponding locked in ethanol or corn price for short durations of time.
 As a result of the relatively short period of time our fixed price contracts cover, we generally cannot predict the future movements in the crush spread for more than four months; thus, we are unable to predict the likelihood or amounts of future income or loss from the operations of our ethanol facilities.
 We utilize derivative financial instruments, primarily exchange traded commodity future contracts, in conjunction with certain of our grain procurement activities.